-The Australian Taxation Office (ATO) has published the synthesized text of the 1982 income tax treaty with South Korea as impacted by the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
-The synthesized text was prepared on the basis of the reservations and notifications (MLI positions) provided by Australia and South Korea on the date of deposit of their MLI ratification instruments.
+The Australian Taxation Office (ATO) has published the synthesized text of the 2000 income tax treaty with Russia as impacted by the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
+The synthesized text was prepared on the basis of the reservations and notifications (MLI positions) provided by Australia and Russia on the date of deposit of their MLI ratification instruments.
 The sole purpose of the text is to facilitate the understanding of the application of the MLI to the Agreement and it does not constitute a source of law.
 The authentic legal texts of the Agreement and the MLI take precedence and remain the legal texts applicable.

-The MLI applies for the 1982 Australia-South Korea tax treaty:
+The MLI applies for the 2000 Australia-Russia tax treaty:

-- with respect to all other taxes levied by each Contracting State, for taxes levied with respect to taxable periods beginning on or after 1 March 2021.
+- with respect to all other taxes levied by the Russian Federation, for taxes levied with respect to taxable periods beginning on or after 1 January 2021.

 Click the following link for the ATO's webpage on the BEPS MLI for more information.